 Another top feature to look for is fractional shares, which let investors purchase stock or ETFs by the dollar amount, rather than by the number of shares.
 This is especially helpful for investors who don’t have much money to invest but want to build a diversified portfolio or are looking to set up a dollar-cost averaging strategy.

 With CAPEX.com you can pick from over 5000 different companies and exchange-traded-funds from 10 major exchanges worldwide and hold their shares for as long as you like until you decide to sell.
-Additionally, there are over 2,000+ leveraged stocks (including fractional shares of blue-cheap stocks) indices, ETFs, and other asset classes to choose from.
+Additionally, there are over 2,000+ CFDs on stocks (including fractional shares of blue-cheap stocks) indices, ETFs, and other asset classes to choose from.

 Regulation and Trust